ravdeep003/conceptDrift/README.md

 # conceptDrift
-Concept Drift in Streaming Tensor Decomposition: This is an implementation of Concept Drift in streaming Tensor Decomposition as discussed in the [paper](https://link.springer.com/chapter/10.1007/978-3-030-10928-8_20)
+Concept Drift in Streaming Tensor Decomposition: This is an implementation of Concept Drift in streaming Tensor Decomposition as discussed in the [paper](https://link.springer.com/chapter/10.1007/978-3-030-10928-8_20).
+If you use this code please cite us:
+> @inproceedings{pasricha2018identifying,
+  title={Identifying and alleviating concept drift in streaming tensor decomposition}, author={Pasricha, Ravdeep and Gujral, Ekta and Papalexakis, Evangelos E}, booktitle={Joint European Conference on Machine Learning and Knowledge Discovery in Databases}, pages={327--343}, year={2018}, organization={Springer}
+}

 ## Requirements